ronaldoussoren/pyobjc/docs/api/threading-helpers.rst

 Enhanced methods
 ----------------

-The stock methods are quite useful, but at times it is usefull to get the result back from the other thread.
+The stock methods are quite useful, but at times it is useful to get the result back from the other thread.
 The methods below will call the selector on another thread and will return the result from that call in the current thread.
 If the call on the "other" thread raises an exception this exception